dag-andersen/Rust-Memory-Map/docs/Report.md

 <img src="../docs/images/bachelor-07.png" alt="drawing" width="400"/>
 </table>

-The method above works great on small data-sets, but i doesn't scale, so i have added a test, that checks that the redblack tree is build correctly.
+The method above works great on small data-sets, but I doesn't scale, so I have added a test, that checks that the redblack tree is build correctly.
 The function can be seen below.

 ```rust
 fn is_tree_corrupt(mmap: &MmapMut, parent_red: bool, node: &Node) -> bool {